ondrej1024/crelay/README.md

 <br>

 ### Configuration
-The parameters for *crelay* can be customized via the configuration file crelay.conf which should be placed in the `/etc/` system folder.
+When running in daemon mode. the parameters for *crelay* can be customized via the configuration file `crelay.conf` which should be placed in the `/etc/` system folder.
 An example file is provided together with the programs source code in the `conf/` folder.

 <pre>
 ################################################